Demographics of the United Kingdom: Religion

 In 2001, the question of religious adherence was asked for the first time since 1851 in the United Kingdom Census.

 The traditional religion in the United Kingdom is Christianity.
 In England the established church is the Church of England (Anglican).
-In Scotland, the Church of Scotland (a Presbyterian Church) is regarded as the 'national church' but there is not an established church.
+In Scotland, the Church of Scotland, a Presbyterian Church, is regarded as the 'national church', but there is not an established church.

 In Wales there is no established church, with the Church in Wales having been disestablished in 1920.
-Likewise, in Ireland, the Church of Ireland was disestablished in 1871.
+In Ireland, the Church of Ireland was disestablished in 1871.
 In Northern Ireland and parts of Western Scotland there are lingering sectarian divides between Roman Catholic and Protestant communities.

-The table below shows data regarding religion for the 2001 and 2011 censuses:
+The table below shows data regarding religion for the 2001, 2011 and 2021/22 censuses:

 In the 2011 Census, rather than select one of the specified religions offered on the Census form, many people chose to write in their own religion.
 Some of these religions were reassigned to one of the main religions offered.
 In England and Wales, 241,000 people belonged to religious groups which did not fall into any of the main religions.
 The largest of these were Pagans (56,620), Spiritualists (39,061) and Jains (20,288).
-Despite its high-profile nature there were only 2,418 Scientologists.
-The census also recorded 176,632 people stating their religion as Jedi Knight and 6,242 people as Heavy Metal after a campaign by Metal Hammer.
+Despite its high-profile nature, there were only 2,418 Scientologists.

+The census recorded 176,632 people stating their religion as Jedi Knight and 6,242 people as Heavy Metal after a campaign by Metal Hammer.
 These returns were classified as "No religion", along with Atheist, Agnostic, Humanist, and Free Thinker.
-Those who ticked Heathen who had been categorised as no religion in 2001 were categorised as other.
+Those who ticked Heathen, who had been categorised as "no religion" in 2001, were categorised as "other".
 It is unclear how the ONS treated people who ticked "Other" but did not write in any religion.

-In 2012 the British Social Attitudes Survey found the highest number to be non-religious (48%) followed by Christians (46%) with another six per cent identifying otherwise.
+In 2012, the British Social Attitudes Survey found the highest number to be non-religious (48%) followed by Christians (46%) with another six per cent identifying otherwise.
 Discrepancies found between surveys may be the result of differences in phrasing, question order, and data collection method.